tiwut/tiwut/README.md

 ---

-I selectively use AI tools for specific optimization or debugging tasks.
+Yes, I selectively use AI tools for specific optimization or debugging tasks.
 Every piece of code is rigorously reviewed and tested manually before deployment.

 ---
 *“Every line of code is a step towards digital autonomy.”*